Vanessa Ruta: Awards and honors

 For her PhD work, Ruta received the Harold M. Weintraub Graduate Student Award in 2005.
 She has received a number of junior faculty awards, including the New York Stem Cell Foundation–Robertson Neuroscience Investigator Award (2012), the McKnight Neuroscience Scholar Award (2012), the Pew Biomedical Scholar Award (2012), the Sinsheimer Fund Scholar Award (2012), the Irma T. Hirschl/Monique Weill-Caulier Trust Research Award (2013), and the Alfred P. Sloan Research Fellowship in Neuroscience (2013).
 In 2013, Ruta received the National Institutes of Health Director’s New Innovator Award, for a project that aims to connect neural plasticity to learning and memory.
 She was named a MacArthur Foundation Fellow in 2019.
+Elected to the National Academy of Sciences in 2026.

 Personal life

 Ruta is the daughter of landscape painter Peter Ruta.
 She spent her early childhood in New York City and Santa Fe, New Mexico.
 Ruta returned to New York City to live in the Westbeth Artists Community in Greenwich Village, and she attended Stuyvesant High School.
 Between high school and college, Ruta was a professional ballet dancer.
 She is the sister of journalist Garance Franke-Ruta.
 Ruta married graphic designer Rickie Mohan in 2001.